Thambolo/Markdownizer-extension/README.md

 4. Use the **Copy** or **Download** buttons to retrieve your Markdown.
 5. Paste the result into your preferred LLM.

-## Capture Preview

-When you open Markdownizer, visible text across the page is highlighted and boxed indicators appear around images and interactive controls that will be captured.
-This gives you a quick way to verify the extraction target before starting conversion.

 ## Development Setup

 Built with **Vite**, **Preact**, **TypeScript**, and **Tailwind CSS**.